-- We advise you to exercise normal safety precautions in the Czech Republic.
-You should exercise common sense and look out for suspicious behaviour, as you would in Australia.
-Monitor the media and other sources for changes to local travelling conditions.
+Exercise normal safety precautions in the Czech Republic.
+Use common sense.
+Look out for suspicious behaviour, as you would in Australia.
+Monitor the news and other sources for changes to local conditions.

-- Street crime such as pickpocketing is common in the capital, Prague, especially on the road to the Prague Castle, at popular tourist sites and on public transport.
+- Pickpocketing and other street crime is common in Prague, especially on the road to the Prague Castle, at popular tourist sites and on public transport.
+See

-- To avoid being overcharged in taxis, avoid hailing taxis on the street, use a ‘Fair Place Taxi’ stand or call to arrange an official taxi.
+- Don't hail taxis on the street.
+Use a 'Fair Place Taxi' stand or book an official taxi.
+See

 Entry and exit

-The Czech Republic, along with a number of other European countries, is party to the Schengen Convention, which allows Australians to enter the Czech Republic without a visa in some circumstances.
-See our travel bulletin on the Schengen Convention for more information.
+Schengen Convention, along with a number of other European countries.
+This allows you to enter the Czech Republic without a visa in some circumstances.

-Minors (anyone under the age of 18) travelling to the Czech Republic unaccompanied or with a guardian require a letter from their parent(s) authorising their travel.
-If a minor is travelling with one parent only, a letter is not required from the non-travelling parent.
+Minors (under 18 years of age) travelling to the Czech Republic unaccompanied or with a guardian must carry a letter of consent from the child's parent(s) authorising their travel.
+If a minor is travelling with one parent only, a letter isn't required from the non-travelling parent.